-A native of Montreal, he earned a doctorate from the Université Paris VIII in 1976, following an M.A. from Université Laval (1973) and a B.A from Université du Québec à Montréal (UQAM) (1972).
+A native of Montréal, Dr. Berthiaume earned a doctorate from Université Paris VIII (1976), following a master’s degree from Université Laval (1973) and a bachelor’s from Université du Québec à Montréal (UQAM; 1972).

-Starting in 1976, the first 20 years of his professional life were dedicated to research administration and university development.
+From 1976, the first 20 years of his professional life were dedicated to research administration and university development.